 Imagine you have three credit cards with different balances and different interest rates.
 This can not only become confusing, but it can also mean you’re paying far more interest than you should be.

 A debt consolidation loan can be used to combine all these credit card balances and interest rates into one loan.
-Paying one monthly installment with a single interest rate is easier than juggling three separate balances with varying interest rates.
-A Debt consolidation loan with a lower interest rate than your current multiple debts, can simplify your monthly payments into a fixed amount, so you avoid surprises.
+This can simplify your monthly payments into a fixed amount, so you avoid surprises.
 Fixed payments also allow you to know when the loan will be paid back far in advance.

 Benefits of debt consolidation loans